Tobias-Pe/microservices-error-handling/README.md

 ## Known Issues 🦺

+#### Circuit Breaker Statechange is not displayed on Dashboard ?

+If the Circuit Breaker recovers from the open state faster than Prometheus can scrape the metrics of it, then Prometheus will not observe a change in the Circuit Breaker state.

 #### Exceptions in Locust Testrun ?

 The Nginx-Server will abort connections if there are too many.